inBeat/inbeat-website/content/top-influencers/tiktok/skincare/brazil/_index.md

 ---
-title: Top 10 Skincare TikTok Influencers In Brazil In 2023
+title: Top 10 Skincare TikTok Influencers In Brazil In 2024
 description: >-
-  Find top skincare TikTok influencers in Brazil in 2023.
+  Find top skincare TikTok influencers in Brazil in 2024.
 Most popular hashtags: #skincare #fy #foryou #fyp.
 platform: TikTok
 hits: 56
-text_top: Analyze the best TikTok accounts on inBeat.
+text_top: Analyze the top-rated TikTok accounts on inBeat.
-text_bottom: inBeat has 56 TikTok influencers like this in Brazil for you to collaborate.
+text_bottom: Our search engine aggregates 56 TikTok influencers like this in Brazil for you to work with.
 profiles:
   - username: "miminzo"
     fullname: >-